opendaylight/iotdm/onem2mplugins/README.md

 resource tree.
 If you need a more complex model where you need to write code to handle your messages, then some infrastructure is provided to make it easier to handle your custom protocols.
 An example of a more complex plugin is adapting LWM2M messages to ONEM2M.
-There are some standard documented ways to adapt these message types to onem2m but code is requuired.
+There are some standard documented ways to adapt these message types to onem2m but code is required.
 A onem2mlwm2m plugin is being developed and will illustrate how to use this infrastucture.

 ## Plugin Architecture and Structure